nianiolang/nianiolang.github.io/use_case_js.md

 ---
 layout: default
-title: Using NianioLang with existing JS code
+title: Using NianioLang with JS code
 ---

 # Get all dependencies